-Switch uplink not only relieves you from having to use crossover cable between two standard Ethernet ports.
+Switch uplink not only relieves you from having to use a crossover cable between two standard Ethernet ports.
 It also offers a perfect fit for connecting switches from different product family or even different vendor, enabling much more flexibility to your infrastructure.
 Moreover, leveraging the standard Cat5e/Cat6 cable, switch uplink extends the linking distance up to 100 m.
 If your switches are located over 100 m, you can put another switch in between as the bridge.
 Compared switch stacking vs uplink, switch uplink only provides very limited bandwidth increase.
 In some cases, users can benefit from using both switch stacking and uplink.

 Switch stacking vs uplink, as two critical methods to increase switch ports, has their own benefits and drawbacks.
 As always, the most important part is to determine what your requirements are.
-We have gone through both pros and cons of switch stacking vs uplink, wish it may help you to make a valid decision for your network.
+We have gone through both the pros and the cons of switch stacking vs uplink, wish it may help you to make a valid decision for your network.